Combined-cycle power plant: Managing low-grade fuels in turbines

-Gas turbines burn mainly natural gas and light oil.
-Crude oil, residual, and some distillates contain corrosive components and as such require fuel treatment equipment.
-In addition, ash deposits from these fuels result in gas turbine deratings of up to 15%.
-They may still be economically attractive fuels however, particularly in combined-cycle plants.
+Gas turbines burn mainly natural gas and light oils such as diesel fuel and kerosene (e.g. jet fuel).
+Crude oil, residual fuel (heavy fuel oil), and lower-grade distillates contain corrosive components such as sulfur and require fuel treatment equipment.
+In addition, unrefined crude oils, especially heavy sour oils, contain metals and metal compounds such as vanadium which form ash deposits when burned.
+The combination of high temperatures, corrosion, and ash can derate gas turbines' power output by as much as 15%.
+They may still be economically attractive fuels, however, particularly in combined-cycle plants.

-Sodium and potassium are removed from residual, crude and heavy distillates by a water washing procedure.
+Sodium and potassium are removed from residual fuel, crude oil, and heavy distillates by a water washing procedure.
 A simpler and less expensive purification system will do the same job for light crude and light distillates.
 A magnesium additive system may also be needed to reduce the corrosive effects if vanadium is present.
 Fuels requiring such treatment must have a separate fuel-treatment plant and a system of accurate fuel monitoring to assure reliable, low-maintenance operation of gas turbines.

+Hydrogen

+Xcel Energy is going to build two natural gas power plants in the Midwestern United States that can mix 30% hydrogen with the natural gas.
+Intermountain Power Plant is being retrofitted to a natural gas/hydrogen power plant that can run on 30% hydrogen as well, and is scheduled to run on pure hydrogen by 2045.
+However others think low-carbon hydrogen should be used for things which are harder to decarbonize, such as making fertilizer, so there may not be enough for electricity generation.